2729StormRobotics/RedWatchDocumentation/docs/frc/5-Advanced_&_Misc/Iterative_Programming.md

 ## Programming

 We won't dive too deep into an iterative example program, but you can see an example of one from our 2019 robot.
 We'll really only be focusing on command-based and shouldn't be moving back to iterative.
 It's just good to know that iterative *does* exist.
-If you want to explore more, see 1257's [2019 code](https://github.com/FRC1257/2019-Robot).

 One note to take is that using iterative programming for a robot makes working in autonomous immensely more difficult.
 All the features and convenience that comes with command-based is thrown away, and you're essentially back to square one with autonomous routines.